NIF’s MISSION

 Sonja Chojnacki, is a Milwaukee native and graduate of Rufus King High School and earned a BS from the University of Wisconsin – Milwaukee.
 She is a highly experienced social worker and strategic manager and brings a decade of expertise in candidate and public relations campaigns.
 Sonja is dedicated to creating equity in the city of Milwaukee and has returned home to help lift up the city and is excited to be helping the women and children of Nia Imani Family.

-• Anne Deisinger: Project Manager
+• Anne Deisinger: Secretary/Executive Administrator

 Anne has a passion for human concerns and social justice issues and is a member of many local service organizations.
 Anne has worked as a volunteer with Dr. Pittman and Nia Imani Family for close to 30 years, a place that remains close to her heart.
 She belongs to Ignaitan Volunteer Corp, St. Mary's Human Concerns Committee, Racial Justice Committee, and Women of Faith.
 Her family and faith life are most important to her and are her top priority.
 Her work experience includes Project Manager at MSOE, Development Manager at PoSH, Marketing Manager at Rockwell Automation and Application Engineering Manager at Square D Company.
 She holds a bachelor degree in Industiral Engineering, an associate in Project Management and a Masters degree in Theology.
 As a member of Ignation Volunteer Corp, she volunteers at St Bakhita Catholic Worker house.
 She enjoys her time in the community and at her home with family, friends, and their dog Rush.